niko17x/todo/NOTES.md

 - [check] Edit button functionality in todo task items.
 - [check] Guest user can create tasks.
 - [check] If no changes are made while editing task, no changes should be made.
+- [check] Instead of using placeholder in input, use value so data can be edited by user.
+- [check] Fix issue where tasks are being created without any input data being entered.
+- [check] Fix urgentFlag when editing task on modal.

 ### Thoughts: